 The adjudicatory hearing shall be held in the district at such time and place as the chief district judge shall designate. designate but no later than 60 days from the filing of the petition, unless the judge pursuant to G.S.
 7A-632 orders that it be held at a later time.
-The judge may exclude the general public from the a hearing in which a juvenile is alleged to be undisciplined or delinquent unless the juvenile moves that the hearing be open, which motion shall be granted.
-At a hearing in which a juvenile is alleged to be abused, neglected, or dependent, the judge shall exclude the general public."
+The judge may exclude the public from the hearing unless the juvenile moves that the a permanency planning hearing as required by G.S.
+7A-657.1 be held within 30 calendar hearing be open, which motion shall be granted."